 In the difficult times of COVID-19 you may need a bit more time to submit your entry for the Blake Prize.
-You now have an extension until 12 October 2020 to submit your entry form for the Art Prize and until 31st May for the Poetry Prize.
+You now have an extension until 12 October 2020 to submit your entry form for the Art Prize.
 The exhibition and awards will take place after Casula Powerhouse can safely re-open.

 The Blake Prize is one of Australia’s longest-standing and most prestigious prizes which encourages conversation about religion and spirituality through art and poetry.
 Hosted by Casula Powerhouse Arts Centre and Liverpool City Council since 2016, The 66th Blake Prize will return in 2020.
 There are two prizes; one for Art and one for Poetry.

 31 May 2020 - Entries close Poetry Prize